-Asivikelane Waste Hub: Sustainable Waste Management Strategy for Informal Settlements
+Asivikelane Waste Hub: Sustainable Waste Management Strategy for Informal Settlements and hostels

 Sep 11, 2024 | Blog, Projects, Responsive Living Environments

-Our implementation of the Asivikelane Waste Hub in the City of Tshwane embodies the practical implementation of the bottom-up approach, where informal settlement residents play a crucial role as key stakeholders in the solid waste management ecosystem.
+Our implementation of the Asivikelane Waste Hub in the City of Tshwane embodies the practical implementation of the bottom-up approach, where informal settlement residents and hostels play a crucial role as key stakeholders in the solid waste management ecosystem.

 Often, theories remain as theories, but this hub demonstrates that theories can indeed be realised!
-In August 2024, the Asivikelane Tshwane Waste Hub Stakeholders presented the Informal Settlement Waste Management Strategy to a panel of executives at the City of Tshwane.
+In August 2024, the Asivikelane Tshwane Waste Hub Stakeholders presented the Informal Settlement and Hostels Waste Management Strategy to a panel of executives at the City of Tshwane.

 The panel included the Environmental Group Head, Divisional Head, Directors and Members of the Mayoral Committee of Environment and Agriculture Management.
-The Waste strategy aims to positively impact policies regarding sustainable waste management in informal settlements in the City of Tshwane.
+The Waste strategy aims to positively impact policies regarding sustainable waste management in informal settlements and hostels in the City of Tshwane.
 This will lead to the allocation of dedicated budgets for waste management in these spatially un-proclaimed areas.

 The success of the Tshwane Waste Hub is dependent on collaborative partnerships with officials in the City of Tshwane and their willingness to engage.
 It is also based on key stakeholders in all elements of the waste cycle.
 There remains room for new partners to join the Hub as the Waste Strategy develops.